 NSW households are set to be slugged with an increase of up to $225 a year on their gas bills as of July 1.
 Australia is rich in gas.
 The reason is that gas is being exported, so it means a "shortage" of east coast supplies.

 Australia will triple its gas production in the next few years as key gas projects in Queensland ramp up production.
 Despite production going up, domestic prices are set to increase as well.
 The Consumer Utility Advocacy Centre's Martin Jones says it is part of the globalisation of the economy.

-Electricity bills have more than The people working here say when gas goes up too, it will hurt.
+Electricity bills have more than doubled in some areas of Australia in the past decade.
+The people working here say when gas goes up too, it will hurt.
 In Victoria we use a lot of gas, and a lot of people use it and it does get cold.
 And then to a lesser extent NSW and Queensland, they use less gas and there's less people that do use it.
 So, “comsumers need to be more efficient”!

 Prices for households increased on average by 72% for electricity and 54% for gas in the 10 years to June 2013.

 The Grattan Institute’s June 2013 report, Getting gas right: Australia’s energy challenge, shows how a rising export industry on the east coast plus ongoing strong exports from Western Australia put Australia at the forefront of the global gas revolution.

 Strong Asian demand and high prices are inducing Australian producers to export their gas.
 That means local consumers will have to pay higher prices.
 Within the next couple of years, gas prices for households on the east coast, particularly in Victoria, will rise by as much as $170 a year.
 Large industrial users of gas will come under pressure from equally significant price increases.